superbenefit/state-template/dao/overview.md

 ### DAO State

-A record of <mark style="color:yellow;">daoName</mark>'s governance decisions and outcomes are held in this DAO state repository.
-This is the updatable record of the collective decisions the <mark style="color:yellow;">daoName</mark> community has made.&#x20;
+A record of daoName's governance decisions and outcomes are held in this DAO state repository.
+This is the updatable record of the collective decisions the daoName community has made.&#x20;

 <!-- Describe how your DAO will maintain and interact with the DAO state rep, and its significance in the governance system. -->